Titos23/myubuntu/README.md

 # My Ubuntu

-In this project, we'll develop a mobile app which will be used for the Ubuntu Event and for other events.
-With this application, you can save the custumer's name, and several information about the pass we sold.
+With this application, you can save the custumer's name, and several information about the tickets we sold.
+These informations are stored locally on the device and on a database online.
+For that to be achieved, the app requires internet connection to work conveniently

 ## Screenshots